hannic/r-likert-results/README.md

-## r-likert-results

-Plot Results from Likert scale survey
+# R-likert-results - Plot Results from Likert scale survey

 ### Bash Script to generate the results of a Likert scale survey with R. ###